Bitbol-Lab/Phylogeny-sector-inference/README.md

 and move inside the root folder.

 ### 2 states
-The 2states folder contains two scripts to generate sequences.
+The binary_states folder contains two scripts to generate sequences.
 First, ```Sectors_equilibrium.py``` allows to generate independent sequences at equilibrium.
 Second, ```Phylogeny_sectors.py``` allows to generate sequences with phylogeny.
 Note that an equilibrium dataset is needed to generate sequences with phylogeny because an equilibrium sequence is taken as the root of the phylogeny.
 Third, ```Phylogeny_sectors_savephylogeny.py``` allows to generate sequences with phylogeny and save the whole phylogeny.
 Finally, ```PurePhylogenyNoselection_sectors.py``` allows to generate sequences with only phylogeny and no selection.

 The ```Analyze_sectors_binarydata.py``` allows to infer sectors using ICOD, covariance, SCA or conservation on the example data stored in the "example_generated_data" folder.
 The same script reproduces the figures with the same results as in the article.
 The results are stored in the "results" folder.
 The necessary functions are in the main and can be commented if not needed.
 For SCA, we used the the ```pySCA``` github package (https://github.com/reynoldsk/pySCA).

 ### Natural data
-This folder contains two excels that contain the information on the DMS and on the reference sequences used to construct the MSA.
+The "natural_data" folder contains two excels that contain the information on the DMS and on the reference sequences used to construct the MSA.
 These files comes from _Adam J. Riesselman, John B. Ingraham, and Debora S. Marks.
 Deep generative models of genetic variation capture the effects of mutations.
 Nature Methods, 15(10):816–822, Oct 2018_.

 First, ```Riesselman_dataset_buildRawMSA_DMS.py``` needs to be run in order to construct raw MSAs and the DMS files, it is required to give the path to the uniref100.fasta file.
 Then, ```PrepareMSA_Infer_natdata.py``` allows to build MSAs at different cutoffs and save them.
 This script also allows to infer sectors using ICOD, MI, SCA and conservation, it saves the eigenvectors for each method and for each MSA.
 For SCA, we used the the ```pySCA``` github package (https://github.com/reynoldsk/pySCA).